 This is an article about how to decide.

-Hiring a UX Designer
+Hiring an In-House Designer

 When IT leaders or product owners consider their user experience, hiring a designer, or even building a full-fledged UX team, is usually the first answer that springs to mind.